EfficientJava/EfficientJava/README.md

 - 👋 Hi, I’m @EfficientJava
 - 👀 I’m interested in ...
 Game engine design
 - 🌱 I’m currently learning ...
 C/C++ and GLSL
 - 💞️ I’m looking to collaborate on ...
-Creating an online Open-World RPG Game using OpenGL
+Creating an crossplay online Open-World RPG Game using OpenGL and implementing smooth VR gameplay
 - 📫 How to reach me ... efficientjavayt@gmail.com